THE REVIEW PRINCIPLES OF SCIENTIFIC ARTICLES IN ADVANCES IN MECHANICAL AND MATERIALS ENGINEERING

 - Papers may also be rejected by the Editors without undergoing review if the manuscript is outside the scope of the journal, possesses elements that are suspected to be plagiarised or is badly presented.

-- The names of the cooperative reviewers will be quoted once a year – in the last issue of the journal, and published on the website.
+- The names of the cooperative reviewers will be quoted once a year on the website.

 - Reviews of articles are prepared free of charge.